-I believe every one love travelling in trains.
+I believe everyone love travelling in train.
 I personally do.
 The idea of trains fascinates me.
 Moreover, there are these memories made on the long journey that are simply just unforgettable.
-But when on-board, some things disgust the gut out of me.
+But when on board, some things disgust the gut out of me.
 That is, the noise, the stink of toilet, and definitely the waste around the stations and the tracks.
-Long-time overdue restoration of the railways is happening now, be it for the reason of modernising, privatising or the environmental issues which cannot be ignored now but it is happening after-all.
+Long-time overdue restoration of the railways is happening now, be it for the reason of modernising, privatising or the environmental issues which cannot be ignored now but it is happening after all.

-Since long, railways has been ignoring the country’s key environmental laws of the Water, the Air and Hazardous Waste Act like smokers ignore the warning on the package.
-Maybe Indian railways was in the thoughts that these laws does not apply to its operation and they are allowed to work without having any concern for permit from PCB (Pollution Control Board) or its regulations.
+For a long, railways have been ignoring the country’s key environmental laws of the Water, the Air and Hazardous Waste Act like smokers ignore the warning on the package.
+Maybe Indian railways was in the thought that these laws do not apply to its operation and they are allowed to work without having any concern for a permit from PCB (Pollution Control Board) or its regulations.
 But the Indian judiciary would not let that happen and in furtherance of that, National Recent Tribunal did reject this stand and directed the Indian Railways to strictly abide by these laws.
-Even this did not mattered railways and many station were found to be operating without any consent from pollution control board.
-This is a matter of law, and no matter how much important and significant work railways has been doing, and despite the role of railways in transport, doesn’t give them the right to ignore the laws and produce waste and pollutions without any permit and concerns.
+Even this did not matter railways and many stations were found to be operating without any consent from the pollution control board.
+This is a matter of law, and no matter how much important and significant work railways has been doing, and despite the role of railways in transport, doesn’t give them the right to ignore the laws and produce waste and pollution without any permit and concerns.

 Read Our Blog: CPCB Flags Railway Stations on Green Parameters